-- Maintaining engine oil level, keeping battery connections clean and tight, watching the fuel gauge, not overloading the genset, etc. will prevent most shutdowns. - When the genset and vehicle engine share a common fuel tank the fuel dip tubes are usually arranged so that the genset will run out of fuel first.
+- Maintaining engine oil and coolant levels, keeping battery connections clean and tight, watching the fuel gauge, not overloading the genset, keeping the air inlet and outlet openings clear, etc. will prevent most shutdowns. - When the genset and vehicle engine share a common fuel tank the fuel dip tubes are usually arranged so that the genset will run out of fuel first.
 Marking the genset empty point on the fuel gauge will make it easier to tell when to stop the genset before running it out of fuel.

-First-Level Fault Codes
+Fault Codes

 The genset controller provides extensive diagnostics by causing the status indicator light on the Control Switch to blink in a coded fashion.
-Following a fault shutdown, the indicator light will repeatedly blink 1, 2 or 3 blinks at a time.
+Following a fault shutdown, the indicator light will repeatedly blink 1, 2, 3 or 4 blinks at a time.